Grong Station

-Grong Station (Grong stasjon) is a railway station located in the village of Grong in the municipality of Grong in Trøndelag county, Norway.
+Grong Station (Grong stasjon) is a railway station located in the village of Grong in Grong Municipality in Trøndelag county, Norway.
 It is located on the Nordlandsbanen railway, and the station opened in 1929.
 Starting on 1 April 1942, the restaurant operations was taken over by Norsk Spisevognselskap.
 The station was the eastern terminus of the Namsos Line until that was closed in 2002.